telerik/ajax-docs/controls/maskedtextbox/getting-started.md

 ---
-title: Overview
+title: Getting Started
 page_title: Getting Started Overview | RadInput for ASP.NET AJAX Documentation
-description: Overview
+description: Getting Started
 slug: radmaskedtextbox/getting-started
 tags: overview
 published: True
-position: 0
+position: 1
 ---

-# Getting Started Overview
+# Getting Started With RadMaskedTextBox

-##

-This tutorial will walk you through creating a Web page that uses **RadInput** controls.
+This tutorial will walk you through creating a Web page that uses the **RadMaskedTextBox** controls.
 It shows how to:

 * Use the **RadMaskedTextBox**.